samanta1779/GEAM_v10/README.md

-# pair_style geam/alloy10 — Gaussian Extended Atom Method for LAMMPS
+# pair_style geam/alloy10 — Generalized EAM potential framework for LAMMPS

 A many-body interatomic potential for multi-element systems implemented as a LAMMPS pair style.
 The model combines an EAM-like embedding energy, explicit